AvocadoCoding/AccessibleWebpage/README.md

 # AccessibleWebpage

+README to do: 'At a minimum, your project README needs a title and a short description explaining the what, why, and how.
+What was your motivation?
+Why did you build this project?
+(Note: The answer is not "Because it was a homework assignment.")
+What problem does it solve?
+What did you learn?
+What makes your project stand out?

+Lastly, if your project is deployed, include a link to the deployed application here.'

 To make accessible, for example:
 - Use Alt command to describe an image
 - Use headings in proper order, h1, h2 etc.